Page contents

 You can.
 But, money exchange booths can be harder to find on the smaller Greek islands, so change them in Athens if you have time.

-Remember, the euro is the official currency of Greece, and that debit cards are widely accepted in stores, restaurants, and hotels throughout the country.
+Remember, the euro is the official currency of Greece.
+Bank debit cards, prepaid travel cards, and major credit cards are widely accepted in stores, restaurants, and hotels nationwide.